kwrooijen/gungnir/doc/modules/model.md

 [:user/password {:before-save [:bcrypt]} string?]
 ```

-And define the `:bycrypt` `:before-save` handler.
+And define the `:bcrypt` `:before-save` handler.
 Handlers take the key and
 value of field in question.
 The resulting value of `gungnir.model/before-save`
 will be saved in the database.